 We have completed our discussion in $H_2$.
-Generally, \emph{Theorem} in $H_n(n>2)$ can be proved similarly with only the following minor revision (no essential new ideas included).
-We should introduce $R\in$SO($n$) ($n$-dimensional rotation) to replace the role of $R_\theta$ (two-dimensional rotation) in \emph{Lemma 3}(b), simply because the global rotation becomes an $n$-dimensional rotation in $H_n$.
-The $n$-dimensional version of Eq. (\ref{eq:a}) can be verified by direct computation and making use of $R\in$SO($n$), or by simply using the fact that $R$ is a symplectic transformation.
+Generally, Theorem \ref{thm:main} in $H_n(n>2)$ can be proved similarly with only the following minor revision (no essentially new ideas included).
+We should introduce $R\in\textnormal{SO}(n)$ ($n$-dimensional rotation) to replace the role of $R_\theta$ (two-dimensional rotation) in Lemma \ref{l:3b}, simply because the global rotation becomes an $n$-dimensional rotation in $H_n$.
+The $n$-dimensional version of Eq. (\ref{eq:a}) can be verified by direct computation and making use of $R\in\textnormal{SO}(n)$, or by simply using the fact that $R$ is a symplectic transformation.

-\section{discussions}
+We have completed the proof of Theorem \ref{thm:main}.
+Due to the concavity of the differential Shannon entropy, we observe that Eq. (\ref{eq:n}) also holds for mixed states, which are probabilistic mixtures of pure states.

+\section{Discussions}